 Law Firm in India

-Foreign Companies and Income Tax Filing in India
+Foreign Companies & Income Tax Filing in India

 The filing of taxes for foreign companies in India can often be a complex endeavor, filled with confusing rules and regulations.

-There had been a continued debate for many years on whether foreign companies are required to pay taxes in India, with the authorities heavily supporting in favour of taxing foreign companies in India.
-After many rulings were made on this point of law, the IT Act has been amended since 2017 to incorporate new and specific rules on the taxing of foreign corporates.
-Other than the IT Act, India has also entered into double taxation agreements with many countries, and companies may choose to avail the benefits under them.
+There has been a continued debate for many years on whether foreign companies are required to pay taxes in India, with the authorities heavily supporting in favor of taxing foreign companies in India.
+After many rulings were made on this point of law, the IT Act has been amended since 2017 to incorporate new and specific rules on the taxing of foreign corporations.
+Other than the IT Act, India has also entered into Double Taxation Avoidance Agreements with many countries, and companies may choose to avail the benefits under them subject to certain conditions.

 Residence Rule of Income:

-An individual or firm or company’s residence is important for taxation in India, as the type of residence determines to what extent their income will be taxed.
+An individual, firm, or company’s residence is important for taxation in India, as the type of residence determines to what extent their income will be taxed.

 In the instance of companies, all Indian (i.e. domestic) companies are considered to be residents and will have both their Indian and global incomes taxed under the IT Act.
 These are companies that are registered or incorporated in India.